Opinion: Sebastian Kurz, the stone-faced chancellor | DW | 28.05.2019

 After 17 months in office, the chancellor's former coalition partners, as well as the opposition, no longer have confidence in him.
-The vote was an unnecessary piece of political drama, says Norbert Mappes-Niediek.
+The vote was an unnecessary piece of political drama, Norbert Mappes-Niediek writes.

-Kurz could care less how his opponents vote.
-And now that he has been removed from office he will sell himself as a martyr.
-Had he remained in office until the September election it would have been his majestic unassailability that would have carried him to an equally impressive victory.
+Kurz could not care less how his opponents vote.
+And, now that he has been removed from office, he will sell himself as a martyr.
+Had he remained until the election, it would have been his majestic unassailability that would have carried him to an equally impressive victory.
 He shares not a single political aim with the opposition.

 Read more: AfD surge in eastern Germany sets up clash of cultures